6 Best Cat Litters for Odor Control in 2024

 Disclaimer: Yes, we included our own tofu litter here.
 This is only because we truly think it performs excellently compared to other litters.
 We subjected it to the same scrutiny as every other litter on this list and asked for honest opinions from experts and users.

 Tofu litter isn’t usually known for odor control, but tuft + paw’s Really Great Cat Litter bucks that trend.
 With consistent testing and tweaking, we’ve created a natural litter that boasts odor control on par with many clay and silica litters.
 This tofu pellet litter is beloved for its exceptionally low tracking and low dust content (it ranked #1 on our list of the best tofu litters).
 Uniquely on this list, it's both clumping and flushable, which makes it super easy to clean.
-Cats will appreciate that it's unscented and has a fairly paw-friendly texture for a pellet litter.
-The activated charcoal provides added odor control.
+Cats will appreciate the fairly paw-friendly texture for a pellet litter.
+Really Great Cat Litter comes in two formulas: Charcoal, which is unscented but controls odors with activated charcoal, and Lavender, which is lightly scented with real dried lavender petals.
 For easier pouring and storage, the bag is resealable and has an integrated handle.

 The one notable drawback of Really Great Cat Litter is its price: $29 for 9.5 lbs ($3.05/lb), shipping included.
 There is also an option to receive 3 bags every 3 months for a lower price of $79 ($2.77/lb), but we understand this is not within every cat parent's budget.